 At Pratt Institute we understand that you can be faced with unexpected circumstances.
 Special circumstances may encompass involuntary changes in income or employment, divorce or separation, death, transfer of funds from an IRA to a Roth IRA, or other circumstances that have changed the total income level of the family.
 If you face special circumstances that may affect your eligibility for financial aid or ability to apply, please contact us so we can review your situation.
 Contact information can be found below.

 Our financial aid application process is simple and straightforward.
 If you follow the directions in our How to Apply section, you will receive your award package early enough to enable you to make a fully informed decision.
 Most students receive their awards via mail in March immediately after they are accepted.
-Of course, we hope you will call your Financial Aid Counselor if you have any questions about the forms themselves or about your awards.
+Of course, we hope you will call your Student Financial Services Counselor if you have any questions about the forms themselves or about your awards.
 Our counselors are happy to help you learn about your eligibility for the wide range of financial aid programs available.

 International students are eligible for international merit-based scholarships and are also automatically considered for these upon acceptance.
 The amounts of awards are similar to the domestic merit-based scholarships, and the awards use the TOEFL or SAT scores as one criterion in addition to portfolio and grades.
 International students are not eligible for need-based aid and should not file the FAFSA.
 There is no application for merit-based scholarships; all international students are considered.

 Please feel free to contact your Student Financial Services Counselor or the office at the information below should you have questions or would like additional assistance.

 200 Willoughby Avenue

 Fall/Spring hours of operation